 |

-Giovanni Martinelli is for me the greatest tenor of the recorded era: what I wouldn’t give to have heard live his performances of Otello or Il Travatore.
+Giovanni Martinelli is for me the greatest tenor of the recorded era: what I wouldn’t give to have heard live his performances of Otello or Il Trovatore.
 Luckily he was quite well recorded, albeit not always in the best quality (his best recordings were made between about 1915 and 1941 so that is not so surprising), but they do none-the-less capture the excitement and quality of the voice.
-A short biography of Martinelli can be found here, Biography, whilst reviews and opinions about him can be found here, Reviews.
+A short biography of Martinelli can be found here, Biography, whilst reviews and opinions about him can be found below.
 In this section I will look what has been written about Martinelli, including reviews of his performances, retrospective appraisals of his singing, and I will look at the records and CDs that are available now for Giovanni Martinelli and where possible also look at the reviews and reaction to these releases.
-The page was last updated on 3rd May 2007.
-If you have patience or broadband (the file size is 5.7Mbyte), listen to a heart-rending performance of Rachel, quand du Seigneur from La Juive, Act IV, Scene 1, recorded in 1927 And here is a short video of Martinelli singing the opening of Celeste Aida Martinelli singing Nessun Dorma from Turandot Martinelli sings Apri la tua finestra from Iris Martinelli sings Las tu donc oublie from Samson and Delila Martinelli sings Celeste Aida from Aida Martinelli sings Cammina Morello and Dark Eyes Martinelli's reportory which I have taken from this website.
-Aida (Messenger)-Montagnana, Sociale, 12 September 1908

 John L. Briggs, 'The tight, intense timbre of Martinelli's voice -